koustavjana/kwant_simulations/kwant_valley_main/README.md

-kwant simulation codes for topological valleytronics in Silicene and Bilayer Graphene nanoribbons
+* kwant simulation codes for topological valleytronics in Silicene and Bilayer Graphene nanoribbons
+* Error in blg code in dual gate part